LeonAndrade/LeonAndrade.github.io/README.md

 `TLDR`: The present document contains a more throughout description of the process, queries and reasoning i use as starting point for most analysis.

-If you are a visual learner or not so much into the "*techies*" of data, there is a dashboard with filters for you to play around and come up with some new insights!<br/>
+If you are a visual learner or not so much into the "*tech-side*" of data, there is a dashboard with filters for you to play around and come up with some new insights!<br/>

 You can access the dashboard here: [Online Retail - Dashboard](https://dash-analytics-test.herokuapp.com/dashboard/1?quarter_and_year=Q1-2010)